raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

     - `ProgramAuditParser`
   - `SchemaManager`, `ParserError`, `DataFileSummary`
   - `ErrorReportFactory`, emails, logging
+  - Where state is stored (`DataFile.status`, summaries, error counts)
+  - How retries/rollbacks are handled today (if at all)

 **Capture the current reparsing flow:**

 - `search_indexes/reparse.py` and `search_indexes/utils.py`
 - Use of `ReparseMeta` and `ReparseFileMeta`
 - Backup, deletion, re-scheduling of Celery tasks
+- How timeouts/sequential execution checks are enforced
+- What data is destroyed vs. recreated during a reparse run

 **Also:**

 - Summarize which tables are touched and in which order (high level).
+- Note any implicit contracts (e.g., parser expects certain `DataFile` fields to be set).

 ### Deliverables